deloachtech/backstack-demo/README.md

 ## Components

-You can easily edit the components included in the `src/components` directory.
+You can directly edit the components included in the `src/components` directory.

 Other components are abstracted into the `backstack-vue-assets` npm package.
 You can find the [actual components](https://github.com/deloachtech/backstack-vue-assets/tree/main/src/components) in the repo of the same name.